-Because we love sweet potato fries so much, we recently went back to the drawing board testing out all kinds of variations to find out how to get a perfectly baked sweet potato fry.
-It was rigorous and delicious job… suffice it to say that I’m not going to be vitamin A deficient any time soon.
+Because we love sweet potato fries so much, we recently went back to the drawing board to find a perfect method for making homemade crispy baked sweet potato fries.
+It was a rigorous and delicious job… suffice it to say that I’m not going to be vitamin A deficient anytime soon.
 Here are our findings!

-- Soak your sweet potato matchsticks in cold water before putting them in the oven.
+- Soak your sweet potato matchsticks in cold water.
 I soaked mine for 30 minutes, but you can soak them longer if you have the time.
 Once soaked, make sure you dry your fries thoroughly before tossing them with oil.

 - Bake your fries on a metal rack on a baking sheet.
 This allows the oven’s hot air to reach all sides of the fries, meaning that you don’t need to flip them!
-(If you don’t have a metal rack, flip each fry halfway through baking.)
+(If you don’t have a metal rack, flip each fry halfway through the baking time.)

 - If you have a convection setting on your oven, now’s the time to use it.
 Convection ovens circulate air constantly, promoting quick, even baking that will get your fries lightly browned & crisp.

-Together, these tips will get you perfectly crisp fries at home, but if you don’t have time to soak your potatoes, or if you’re out of cornstarch, don’t worry.
-I found that each of these changes yielded only small differences, and I devoured all the sweet potato fries variations I tested.
+Together, these tips will get you delicious homemade sweet potato fries, but if you don’t have time to soak your potatoes, or if you don’t have a metal rack, don’t worry.
+I found that each of these changes yielded only small differences, and I devoured all the variations I tested.
 No matter what, they’re going to taste good.
 And, full disclosure, I still make mine the simplest way – the one that appears in this video:

-- Sprinkle generously with salt and let them cool slightly.
-Enjoy immediately!
-Sweet potato fries are best eaten right after they’re baked, but if you have leftovers, they’d be great stuffed into tacos or chopped up and topped onto on avocado toast.
+- Eat them right away.
+Sweet potato fries have the best texture right after they’re baked, but if you have leftovers, they’d be great stuffed into tacos or chopped up and topped onto on avocado toast.